ShrijalShrestha/Crop-Disease-Detection/README.md

 # Crop Disease Detection Using Deep Learning 🌱🧪

 This repository contains a deep learning-based solution for detecting crop diseases from images using transfer learning.
 The goal is to assist farmers in identifying crop diseases early, improving yields, and reducing economic losses.
-The project leverages the **VGG16** architecture and the **PlantVillage dataset** for training and evaluation.
+The project leverages the **ResNet50V2** architecture and the **PlantVillage dataset** for training and evaluation.

 ---

 ## 🌟 **Project Overview**
 - **Objective**: To classify 39 different crop disease categories using smartphone-captured images.
-- **Model**: Convolutional Neural Network (CNN) with transfer learning using **VGG16** and **ResNet50V2**.
+- **Model**: Convolutional Neural Network (CNN) with transfer learning using **ResNet50V2**.
 - **Dataset**: The publicly available [PlantVillage dataset](https://www.kaggle.com/emmarex/plantdisease) from Kaggle.
 - **Deployment**: The model is intended to be deployed as a mobile/web app for real-time disease detection.